Nikos-Salichos/TechnicalAnalysis/README.md

 - Add your appsettings.prod.json file and ensure it is located at ./TechnicalAnalysis.Infrastructure.Host/appsettings.prod.json:/app/appsettings.prod.json (or modify the Docker path in the Docker Compose file).
 - Fill in your own details (such as API keys, etc.).
 - Open the Command Prompt.
-- Navigate to the root folder with the Docker Compose file using cd path.
+- Navigate to the root folder with the Docker Compose file using `cd path`.
 - Run the `docker compose up --build` command.

 Docker command to stop all containers:<br>